Shubhamai/pytorch-vqgan/README.md

 ### Generation

-To generate the images from VQGAN, we generate the quantized vectors from [Stage 2](#stage-2) and pass it through the decoder to reconstruct the image.
+To generate the images from VQGAN, we generate the quantized vectors from [Stage 2](#stage-2) and pass them through the decoder to reconstruct the image.

 ---